-As beauty editors, we consider ourselves fairly well versed when it comes superfoods.
+As beauty editors, we consider ourselves fairly well-versed when it comes to superfoods.
 We snack on blueberries to load up on antioxidants and chop up tomatoes to decrease our chances of sunburn.
 And yet, there’s always something new and unknown out there—in this case, we’re talking about the ancient Chinese goji berry.
 We started noticing them as our açaí bowl obsession increased since they’re frequently sprinkled on top for a mere dollar more.

 “Goji berries have been found to have anti-inflammatory, anti-aging, and protective properties,” says dermatologist Sejal Shah, MD.
-In other words, the benefits goji berries give your body are reflected in your glowy visage.
-Furthermore, studies have shown that consuming goji berries significantly reduces skin inflammation and immune suppression, all thanks to their antioxidant properties.
+In other words, the benefits aren't just skin deep—studies have shown that consuming goji berries also significantly reduces immunosuppression, all thanks to their antioxidant properties.
 But wait—it gets better…

 Ever heard of something called the ORAC?
-It stands for oxygen radical absorbance capacity and was developed by the U.S. Department of Agriculture in 1999 when it found that foods with high ORAC values may help slow the aging process and protect your cells from free radicals.
+It stands for oxygen radical absorbance capacity and was developed by the U.S. Department of Agriculture in 1999 when they found that foods with high ORAC values may help slow the aging process and protect your cells from free radicals.
 Free radicals are the bad guys that can cause everything from premature aging to more serious health issues (cancer included).
-Blueberries have 2400 ORAC while prunes have 5700.
+Blueberries have 2400 ORAC, while prunes have 5700.
 Goji berries, however, have an astounding 25,000.
 “They protect the skin against ultraviolet-induced damage and have also been shown to block melanin production,” Shah says.
 In other words, these tiny berries are the free radical fighters your body has been waiting for.

-There are tons of different ways to eat goji berries.
+There are so many different ways to enjoy goji berries.
 You can buy them raw and dried at any health store (or even online) and pop them into your mouth as a snack (they taste slightly sweet, with an herbal aftertaste).
-Or add them to your morning smoothie, trail mix, cereal, and even baked goods (a good Pinterest search will yield plenty of yummy-looking recipes).
+Another option is adding them to your morning smoothie, trail mix, cereal, and even baked goods (a Pinterest search will yield plenty of yummy-looking recipes).
 For a soothing sip, you can brew goji berries in tea—just add a handful to a glass of hot or cold water and let them sit for about 10 minutes.
 They’ll plump up and get juicy, and then you can drink the tea and eat the berries.
 Simple!